nodatime/nodatime/src/NodaTime.Web/Markdown/unstable/calendars.md

 As described in the [core concepts documentation](concepts), a calendar system is a scheme for dividing time into eras, years, months and days and so on.
-As a matter of simplification, Noda Time treats every day as starting and ending at midnight, despite some calendars (such as the Islamic, Hebrew and Wondrous calendars) traditionally having days stretching from sunset to sunset.
+As a matter of simplification, Noda Time treats every day as starting and ending at midnight, despite some calendars (such as the Islamic, Hebrew and Bad√≠ ø calendars) traditionally having days stretching from sunset to sunset.

 Additionally, Noda Time only handles calendars that *do* split time into eras, years, months and days - if we ever need to support any calendar which has other subdivisions, that would require specific support.